 Figure 4 Proposed risk factor percentage distribution for diet, lifestyle and environment.
 Percentage was determined upon literature review.
 Lifestyle and diet were the more influential factors for the United States than the world.
 The environment percentage was about the same for both the United States and the rest of the world.

 Figure 5 Projected world map of magnitude of nephrolithiasis prevalence.
 Magnitude of nephrolithiasis in each country using conglomeration of risk factor indicators dietary intake, obesity, and climate.
 Degree of prevalence is color coded in red (high prevalence), orange (moderate prevalence), and yellow (low prevalence).
-High prevalence information also obtained through Romero et al[77].
+High prevalence information obtained through Romero et al[77].

 Table 1 Summary of confounding risk factors (diet intake, obesity, and environment) for each country